Estimating the optimal time to perform a PET-PSMA exam in prostatectomized patients based on data from clinical practice: Simulations

+and all regression coefficients, where $b_{\sigma^2}/ (a_{\sigma^2}-1)$ and ${b_{\sigma^2}^2}/\left({(a_{\sigma^2}-1)^2(a_{\sigma^2}-2)}\right)$ are respectively mean and variance of the parameter $\sigma_i^2$, while $\omega_a\sim IG(1,1)$.
+Given the range of value that we expect in the real data application, and the values that we use to simulate the data, the normal priors can be considered weakly informative, as they put most of their mass on likely values without being too informative, and standard choice for the parameters of the inverse gamma are chosen.

-Hence, $\tau_i$ can assume value in $\{t_{i1},[t_{i2},t_{iJ_{i-1}}],t_{iJ_i}\}$, where $\{t_{i1},t_{i2},...,t_{iJ_i}\} \equiv \mathcal{T}_{y,i}$, with a probability mass of 1/3 on $t_{i1}$ and $t_{iJ_i}$, and a Uniform distribution in $[t_{i2},t_{iJ_{i-1}}]$.
-The reasoning behind this choice is that there is no possibility to identify a change point in $[0, t_{i2})$ since only the observation collected at time $t_{i1}$ is available to estimate the decreasing phase.
+The prior of $\tau_i$ is a patient-specific mixed-type distribution: $\tau_i$ can assume value in $\{t_{i1},[t_{i2},t_{iJ_{i-1}}],t_{iJ_i}\}$, where $\{t_{i1},t_{i2},...,t_{iJ_i}\} \equiv \mathcal{T}_{y,i}$, with a probability mass of 1/3 on $t_{i1}$ and $t_{iJ_i}$, and a Uniform distribution in $[t_{i2},t_{iJ_{i-1}}]$.
+The reasoning behind this choice is that a change point in $[0, t_{i2})$ is not identifiable, since only the observation collected at time $t_{i1}$ is available to estimate the decreasing phase.
 The same applies in the time window $(t_{iJ_{i-1}},+\infty)$ where we could gain information only from $t_{iJ_{i}}$ to estimate the log Gompertz coefficients.
 Since the change point is one of the most important parameters for the final identification of the optimal time, we prefer to have a parameter that is always identifiable.
-We run our algorithm for 150000 iterations, with burn-in equal to 100000 and thinning parameter equal to 10.
-The algorithm is a Metropolis-within-Gibbs MCMC with the adaptive Metropolis steps proposed in \cite{andrieu2008tutorial}, and a P$\acute{\textit{o}}$lya-gamma update\cite{polson2013bayesian} for $(\beta_1,\beta_2,\alpha_{\beta})$.
+We run our algorithm for $150000$ iterations, with burn-in equal to $100000$ and thinning parameter equal to 10.
+The reason to discard such a long burn-in sequence is that the model is fairly complex, and we want to make sure that a reasonable hope for convergence holds.
+In addition, the model contains hyper-parameters over which extremely flat prior distributions have been put.
+As MCMC diagnostics we use the $\hat R$ (see \cite{WAIC}), an index specifically designed to check mixing and stationarity of the posterior chains, by looking at their inter- and intra-variabilities.
+The algorithm is a Metropolis-within-Gibbs MCMC with the adaptive Metropolis steps proposed in \cite{andrieu2008tutorial}, and a P\'olya-Gamma update \cite{polson2013bayesian} for $(\beta_1,\beta_2,\alpha_{\beta})$.
+The model is implemented in \texttt{R}, and for each dataset approximately seven hours are needed to obtain posterior samples.